Dental Case Study: Dental Implants

-In this case she choose to take the tooth out and the same day place an implant.
+In this case, she chooses to take the tooth out and the same day place an implant.
 This was done and the implant was very stable at the time it was done.
 It was allowed to heal for many weeks then once the gingiva was healed the restoration of the implant with a crown was started.

 2- Screw retained crowns.
 These crowns are made to be screwed into the implant body.
 There is no cement used.

-There are many advantages and dis-advantages to each.
+There are many advantages and disadvantages to each.
 I am not going to get into the long and lengthy discussion here.
-In general cement retained restoration have a disadvantage in that cement can be forced into the implant threads and lead to bone loss.
+In general cement-retained restoration has a disadvantage in that cement can be forced into the implant threads and lead to bone loss.
 But they do not have a screw hole in the crown.
-In contrast screw retained crowns for implants have a hole in them for the screw which has to be filled but they don’t have any cement used that can place the implant in peril.
-Right now screw retained implants are favored by the majority of the profession.
+In contrast, screw-retained crowns for implants have a hole in them for the screw which has to be filled but they don’t have any cement used that can place the implant in peril.
+Right now screw-retained implants are favored by the majority of the profession.

-On this case I made two crowns for this implant.
-I made one that is a screw retained implant crown, (you can see the hole in the biting surface of the crown in the pictures) and the other is a cement retained crown, with a custom milled abutment.
+In this case, I made two crowns for this implant.
+I made one that is a screw-retained implant crown, (you can see the hole in the biting surface of the crown in the pictures) and the other is a cement-retained crown, with a custom milled abutment.

 The day came for the crown to be placed on the patient’s implant.
-As you can see in the pictures we placed both restorations on her implant for her to try.
-She like both crowns and thought that either was excellent.
-She choose to have the screw retained crown placed permanently on her implant.
+As you can see in the pictures, we placed both restorations on her implant for her to try.
+She liked both crowns and thought that either was excellent.
+She chose to have the screw-retained crown placed permanently on her implant.
 She thought it was slightly more comfortable.
-The crown was placed and torqued to specifications and the “hole” was filled with composite filling material.
+The crown was placed and torqued to specifications, and the “hole” was filled with a composite filling material.
 The seating appointment takes about ten minutes most of the time.
 She was very happy and thought the tooth looked like it grew there.

 Implant dentistry is wonderful.
-The lady in this case took one pain pill after the extraction of the tooth and the placement of the implant.
-She reported almost no pain.
-From start to finish this implant and crown tooth a total of 4 weeks.
+The lady, in this case, took one pain pill after the extraction of the tooth and the placement of the implant.
+She reported almost no pain from start to finish this implant and crown tooth for a total of 4 weeks.
 Implant dentistry affords the patient many options for tooth replacement.